 SPAN 4031G Advanced Spanish Conversation 3 cr.
 Prerequisite: SPAN 3031 or equivalent.
 Intensive practice in the spoken language: conversation, oral discussions, interpretations, and reports.
 Conducted in Spanish.
 Native speakers may enroll with the instructor's prior approval.
 SPAN 4041G Problems of Grammatical Analysis 3 cr.
 Prerequisite: SPAN 3041 or equivalent.
 Problems of grammatical analysis and contrastive stylistics are discussed on a basis that combines traditional approaches and more recent theories.
 Application in translation exercises, from and into Spanish, and introduction to literary translation.

-- SPAN 4051G Business Spanish 3 cr.
+SPAN 4051G Business Spanish

 Prerequisite: language proficiency at the 2002 level.
 Study of fundamental sentence structure and specialized terminology and idioms related to business needs and correspondence.
 Practice in standard business correspondence.
 Oral exposés and conversations dealing with standard business situations and Spanish economies.
-Readings from current magazines in economics and international business. - SPAN 4110G Medieval Spanish Literature 3 cr.
-Readings in the principal genres from the beginnings to 1500. - SPAN 4122G Spanish Prose of the Golden Age 3 cr.
-Studies in the chivalric, pastoral, and picaresque prose of the sixteenth and seventeenth centuries, with emphasis on Cervantes. - SPAN 4124G Dramatic Literature of the Golden Age3 cr.The development of the Spanish comedia with emphasis on Lope de Vega, Tirso de Molina, and Calderon de la Barca.3 cr. - SPAN 4140G Spanish Literature from 1700 to 1850 3 cr.
-Representative writers of the period with particular stress on literary currents - SPAN 4155G Spanish Literature from 1850 to the Generation of 1898 3 cr.
-Representative writers of the period with particular stress on literary currents. - SPAN 4160G The Writers of the Generation of 1898 3 cr.
-Extensive critical readings in and reports on the major authors of the generation of 1898. - SPAN 4172G Spanish-American Prose 3 cr.
-A course in prose literature from the early chronicles through the contemporary novel. - SPAN 4175G Studies in Spanish-American Fiction 3 cr.
+Readings from current magazines in economics and international business.

+SPAN 4110G Medieval Spanish Literature 3 cr.
+Readings in the principal genres from the beginnings to 1500.

+SPAN 4122G Spanish Prose of the Golden Age 3 cr.
+Studies in the chivalric, pastoral, and picaresque prose of the sixteenth and seventeenth centuries, with emphasis on Cervantes.

+SPAN 4124G Dramatic Literature of the Golden Age 3 cr.
+The development of the Spanish comedia with emphasis on Lope de Vega, Tirso de Molina, and Calderon de la Barca.

+SPAN 4140G Spanish Literature from 1700 to 1850 3 cr.
+Representative writers of the period with particular stress on literary currents

+SPAN 4155G Spanish Literature from 1850 to the Generation of 1898

+Generation of 1898 3 cr.
+Representative writers of the period with particular stress on literary currents.

+SPAN 4160G The Writers of the Generation of 1898 3 cr.
+Extensive critical readings in and reports on the major authors of the generation of 1898.

+SPAN 4172G Spanish-American Prose 3 cr.
+A course in prose literature from the early chronicles through the

+A course in prose literature from the early chronicles through the contemporary novel.

+SPAN 4175G Studies in Spanish-American Fiction 3 cr.

 The works of a specific novelist or group of novels on a similar theme studied as a reflection of social and cultural conditions in a country, countries, or geographical area.
+Discussions in English.

+SPAN 4176G Spanish-American Poetry 3 cr.
+A study of Spanish-American poetry with emphasis on the Modernista and the contemporary period.

-Discussions in English. - SPAN 4180G Contemporary Spanish Literature3 cr.Study of significant writings of contemporary authors; post-wartrends; and the influence of the Civil War on Spanish writers. - SPAN 4201G Spanish Civilization I 3 cr.
+SPAN 4180G Contemporary Spanish Literature 3 cr.
+Study of significant writings of contemporary authors; post-war trends; and the influence of the Civil War on Spanish writers.

+SPAN 4201G Spanish Civilization I 3 cr.
 A study of Spanish culture and civilization (history, fine arts, music, architecture, history of ideas, national character, etc.) from its origins through the reign of Ferdinand and Isabella.
+Readings and discussions in Spanish.

+once for credit.)

-Readings and discussions in Spanish. - SPAN 4202G Spanish Civilization II 3 cr.
+SPAN 4202G Spanish Civilization II

 A continuation of SPAN 4201 stressing the cultural history of Spain from the Habsburg dynasty to the present day.
-Readings and discussions in Spanish. - SPAN 4203G Spanish American Civilization I 3 cr.
+Readings and discussions in Spanish.

+SPAN 4203G Spanish American Civilization I 3 cr.
 Study of Spanish American culture and civilization (history, fine arts, music, architecture, history of ideas, etc.) from pre-colonial to the modern period.
-Readings and discussions in Spanish. - SPAN 4204G Spanish American Civilization II 3 cr.
+Readings and discussions in Spanish.

+SPAN 4204G Spanish American Civilization II 3 cr.
 Study of Spanish American culture and civilization (history, fine arts, music, architecture, history of ideas, etc.) from the modern period to the contemporary period.
 Readings and discussions in Spanish.